 Prick, prick, prick goes the needle as she jabs it with regular precision, in and out, in and out, her Stay-Puft body quivering with fine vibrations in time with each jab.

-from What You Are Looking For is in the Library (Doubleday, £12.99)
+from What You Are Looking For Is in the Library (Doubleday, £12.99)

 Michiko Aoyama was born in 1970 in Aichi Prefecture, Japan and now lives in Yokohama.
 After graduating from university, she worked for two years as a reporter for a Japanese newspaper based in Sydney before moving back to Japan to work as a magazine editor.
 What You Are Looking For Is in the Library was shortlisted for the Japan Booksellers’ Award, became a Japanese bestseller, and is being translated into more than twenty languages.
 The English-language edition, translated by Alison Watts, is published by Doubleday and Transworld Digital in hardback, eBook and audio download.